top of page

 Chemistry meeting - a first contact meeting, with no cost, to better understand your needs and objectives in coaching.
 We use this session to see if we can work together.

-Complaints procedures - The process outlining how to make a complaint about any aspect of a course.
+Complaints procedures - The process outlining how to make a complaint about any aspect of a session.
 See our Customer Handbook for what to do if you have a complaint.

 Course - This describes structured learning, conducted over a period of time and characterised by some form of attendance and assessment.